Exclusively Pumping Schedules for Newborns to Working Moms and After 6 Months

 - Letdown button

-You may also be down to six pumps per day.
-This really begins to feel freeing!
-You can also stretch out your time in-between pumping sessions beyond 3 hours.
+You may also be down to six pumps per day and this really begins to feel freeing!
+You can now also stretch out your time in-between pumping sessions beyond 3 hours.

 Observe below a general idea of how you could space out pumping sessions for an exclusive pumping schedule at 6 months.

-Guess what, you are a rockstar!
-Any exclusive pumper is, but to go beyond those first few months is amazing!
-But what does an exclusive pumper’s schedule look like past 7 months?
+Any exclusive pumper is, but to go beyond those first few months is amazing, but what does an exclusive pumper’s schedule look like past 7 months?

 Well, it’s much more relaxed.
 Just as much work – yes, but at this stage, you pretty much have the hang of it.